 Hey Carter!
-(HC) is a healing and wellness boutique created for Black children, with a focus on Black boys.
+(HC) is a children's boutique created for Black children, with a focus on Black boys.
 We create books, products, apparel, and events as tools to help Black children thrive and grow.
 Created by a licensed therapist our products are evidence based and rooted in Black Psychology.

 We tell Black stories.